tac550/SlickScan/README.md

 Works best with scanners that use an automatic feeder.

-Only supports using a wired connection to the scanner.

 ## Testing

 I'm supporting testing using the built-in test backends that come with SANE.